- Search The Registry

 Theodore M. Berry

-He was born in Maysville, a small town on the banks of the Ohio River, to a white father, a farmer he met only once, and a deaf Black mother who and communicated with him only in sign language.
+He was born in Maysville, a small town on the banks of the Ohio River, to a white father, a farmer he met only once, and a deaf Black mother who communicated with him only in sign language.
 As a child, he sold newspapers, shined shoes, shoveled coal, delivered laundry, shelved books in local libraries, and worked as a desk clerk at the “Black” YMCA in Cincinnati, where he roomed during high school.

 The Playfair essay won.
 When its real author was revealed, Berry was forbidden to walk in the commencement procession with a white female classmate.
 He walked alone, the first Black valedictorian in the school's history.
-In 1926, his mother died having never heard her son speak, but Berry grew up carefully enunciating his words, so she could lip-read.
+In 1926, his mother died having never heard her son speak, but Berry grew up carefully enunciating his words so that she could lip-read.
 From it, he mastered diction, a skill that drove him throughout his career.
 He paid his way through the University of Cincinnati law school by working at Newport steel mills.
 He was admitted to the Ohio Bar in 1932 and, six years later, was appointed the first Black assistant prosecuting attorney for Hamilton County.

 Berry became vice mayor in 1955.
-He lost re-election in 1957, and then returned in 1963.
+He lost re-election in 1957 and then returned in 1963.
 The following year, Berry created Cincinnati’s first Community Action Commission, which drew the attention of the new Office of Economic Opportunity (OEO) in Washington, D.C.
 In 1965, President Johnson appointed him as head of OEO’s Community Action Programs (CAP), which included Head Start, Jobs Corps, and Legal Services.
-He returned to Cincinnati and in December 1972, became the city's first Black mayor.
+He returned to Cincinnati and, in December 1972, became the city's first Black mayor.

 In 1990, Berry spoke to members of the Cincinnati Bar Association, an organization that had rejected him decades earlier because of the color of his skin.
 “He told them about being rejected and said I forgive you.”
 In 1992, Berry gave the keynote speech at the founding national conference of the Center for Voting and Democracy (then Citizens for Proportional Representation).